openesp/openesp/README.md

   ├── documentation        : for developing user documentation.
-PDF should be placed in initial/doc ├── openesp-solr         : Sub project for building (or downloading) Apache Solr ├── openesp-mcf          : Sub project for building (or downloading) Apache MCF ├── build.gradle         : The makefile for gradle ├── gradle.properties    : Specify global properties here, such as versions for Solr, Tomcat etc └── build                : After running gradle, the release artifacts are generated here
+PDF should be placed in initial/doc ├── openesp-solr         : Sub project for building (or downloading) Apache Solr ├── openesp-mcf          : Sub project for building (or downloading) Apache MCF ├── openesp-installer    : Sub project for building the installer ├── build.gradle         : The makefile for gradle ├── gradle.properties    : Specify global properties here, such as versions for Solr, Tomcat etc └── build                : After running gradle, the release artifacts are generated here